Do this Seated Twist exercise to help stop back spasms

 Step 5: Repeat often.

-Note: When you are in the hold position, your upper body will respond faster than your lower back.
-Maintain the hold for a long period of time initially so that the lower back muscles will have a chance to respond.
+Note: While in the hold position, your upper body will respond faster than your lower back.
+Maintain the hold for a longer period initially so that all of your muscles will have a chance to respond.
 The goal is to relax into a hold and not to force a turn.

-Tip: When you can perform this exercise easily, do it unassisted without your hands.
+Tip: When you can reach the point where you can twist easily, do it unassisted and without using your hands.
 This allows you to recruit and strengthen the back muscles to actively control your rotational flexibility instead of passively.

-This is a very difficult exercise to perform initially.
-Your initial stiffness you prevent you from fully executing the movement but should improve over time.
+This is a tough movement and hold to perform initially.
+Any initial stiffness will prevent you from fully twisting.
+Be patient as your flexibility will improve with time.

 Be sure to pause at the end of the twist (fully left or right) and then return to the forward position.